For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 That initial discount incentive some store credit cards in the UK offer can be useful if you're making a larger purchase that could save a tenner or more.

-If the discount is really selling it to you, you could always sign up to the card to get the discount and pay it off immediately.
-That way, you don't accrue any interest.
-After that, close the account.
-However, we would never advise going for this option unless you've got enough money to cover it ASAP.
+If the discount is really selling it to you, you could always sign up for the card to get the discount and pay it off immediately.
+That way, you shouldn't accrue any interest.

 Katie Paterson